OwaisImam/backend-initial-technical-assessment/README.md

     composer install --ignore-platform-reqs
 ```

-Before proceeding, copy the contents of `.env.example` into `env` and do any necessary adjustments like ports.
+Before proceeding, copy the contents of `.env.example` into `.env` and do any necessary adjustments like ports.

 Spin up with Laravel sail